-(7) Equity ownership was assessed as at January 31, 2020, based on the closing price of the Subordinate Voting Shares (\$67.56) as well as the daily rate of exchange published by Thomson Reuters on such date (US\$1 = \$1.3221).
+- (1) Mr. Philip is the Chair of the Human Resources & Compensation Committee and the Nominating Governance and Social Responsibility Committee. - (2) For a complete itemization of the compensation, see "Compensation of Directors". - (3) Based on the closing price of the Subordinate Voting Shares on the TSX (\$84.17) on January 29, 2021, being the last trading day before the end of Fiscal 2021. - (4) Equity ownership was assessed as at January 31, 2021, based on the closing price of the Subordinate Voting Shares (\$84.17) as well as the daily rate of exchange published by Thomson Reuters on January 29, 2021, being the last trading day before the end of Fiscal 2021 (US\$1 = \$1.2777).
 For further details on the share ownership guidelines applicable to independent directors, see "Share Ownership Guidelines for Independent Directors".